quintans/goSQL/README.md

 	Value     float64
 }
 ```

+> The struct does not represent any table.

 The following query gets the name of the publisher and the sum of the prices of books for each publisher (using a subquery to sum), building the result as a slice of `Sale`.